 In this article we help you to find out.
 We explore the insurance and replacement programmes that are available, your legal rights, and the various options you've got for each kind of damage or mishap that may have afflicted your smartphone.

-For related advice, see How to get a Mac repaired.
-And if you'd prefer a DIY approach, take a look at our guide to the Best tools for repairing & upgrading Macs & iPhones.
+If you'd prefer a DIY approach, take a look at our guide to the Best tools for repairing & upgrading Macs & iPhones.

 It's actually quite unusual to expect a company to replace a product when you break it.
 But when it comes to the iPhone, people seem to have high expectations, either because they spent so much on the phone in the first place, or because when you sign up to a contract for a year or two you expect the phone to last the journey.

 But what if your iPhone isn't part of one of these replacement programmes, and you haven't got insurance or warranty coverage?
 Can you expect Apple to replace your iPhone for free?
-To answer this question there are a few things that need to be considered.
+To answer this question there are a few other things that need to be considered.

 What are your legal rights?

 First things first: if you've only had your iPhone for a year or two there are actually laws that may mean Apple, or the company that sold it to you, have to replace your iPhone.